cnnwosu200/504_serverless_functions/README.md

 # 504_serverless_functions

 ## Overview
-This project deploys a HTTP function across Google Cloud Platform(GCP) and Microsoft Azure that classifies HbA1c levels as normal or abnormal based on published clinical reference ranges.
+This project deploys an HTTP function across Google Cloud Platform(GCP) and Microsoft Azure that classifies HbA1c levels as normal or abnormal based on published clinical reference ranges.

 ## Lab Rules
 Lab Chosen: HbA1c
 * Rule Implemented

   * Plain English: An HbA1c value less than 5.7 is considered normal.
-An HbA1c value of 5.7 or higher is considered abnormal indicating prediabetes or diabetes.
+An HbA1c value of 5.7 or higher is considered abnormal, indicating prediabetes or diabetes.
   * Formula/Threshold
     * Normal: HbA1c < 5.7
     * Abnormal: HbA1c > 5.7